Upper Kirby: County, state and federal representation

-Two Harris County precincts, 3 and 4, serve sections of Upper Kirby.
-As of 2008 the precincts are represented by Steve Radack and Jerry Eversole, respectively.
+Two Harris County precincts, 1 and 4, serve sections of Upper Kirby.
 Patrol services are contracted to the Harris County Precinct 1 Constable's Office.

 The Texas Department of Criminal Justice (TDCJ) operates the Houston II Parole Office in Upper Kirby.
 At one time the Texas Youth Commission Houston District Office was located in Upper Kirby.

 Upper Kirby is in Texas's 7th congressional district.
 The United States Postal Service operates the Greenbriar Post Office in Upper Kirby.

 Harris Health System (formerly Harris County Hospital District) designated Martin Luther King Health Center for the ZIP code 77005 and Northwest Health Center for the ZIP code 77098.
 The nearest public hospital is Ben Taub General Hospital in the Texas Medical Center.